vanderoffice/CA-Strategy/Executive Draft/03-talent-development.md

 ---

 > This document is part of the California Enterprise Modernization recommendation.
 See also:
+> - [Executive Summary](01-executive-summary.md) — Start here for an overview
-> - [Governance Model](governance-model.md) — E3 structure and data governance
+> - [Governance Model](02-governance-model.md) — E3 structure and data governance
-> - [Funding & Implementation](funding-implementation.md) — Fund structure and implementation roadmap
+> - [Funding & Implementation](04-funding-implementation.md) — Fund structure and implementation roadmap
-> - [Procurement Guide](procurement-guide.md) — Technology and procurement innovation
+> - [Procurement Guide](05-procurement-guide.md) — Technology and procurement innovation
-> - [Operational Appendices](operational-appendices.md) — Templates and operational guides
+> - [Operational Appendices](06-operational-appendices.md) — Templates and operational guides
-> - [Technical Appendices](technical-appendices.md) — Standards, assessments, and reference materials
+> - [Technical Appendices](07-technical-appendices.md) — Standards, assessments, and reference materials

 ---